Dallas PPA Print Competition Rules:

 e.
 Entries in the artist division can include any subject.

 f.
-If an entry includes guide images, they must be included on the face of the image either below or along side artwork.
+Guide prints are required for each entry and must be included on the face of the image either below or along the side artwork.

 Competition Award Guidelines